 "We talked to him about how we experience the world through sound and how this helps us to 'see' our environment.

-"It was only through talking to Chris when he was under blindfold, that I realised how instinctive this is for me," she said.'So lucky'
+"It was only through talking to Chris when he was under blindfold, that I realised how instinctive this is for me," she said.

 Mr Baldwin said he learned that sound was crucial to the pupils' experience of Worcester, just as it was to Elgar.